• Skip to primary navigation

 Store-bought "red pepper flakes" available in Western stores are milder, but they are in larger flakes, so the chilli flavour will not come out as much.
 But if you have them, you can give them a quick blitz in the coffee grinder or mortar and pestle to get them more fine.

 Instead of anchovies, try adding a tablespoon of miso paste which should add a similar umami and saltiness.
-Then in place of the 1 Tbsp oyster sauce, you can substitute 1 ½ teaspoons soy sauce plus ½ teaspoon sugar.
+Then in place of the 1 tablespoon oyster sauce, you can substitute 1 ½ teaspoons soy sauce plus ½ teaspoon sugar.
 You can also substitute "vegetarian oyster sauce," more info on that in my vegan claypot glass noodles recipe.

 Friendly reminder that whenever you're modifying a recipe, it's extra important to taste and adjust!